vinanamira/lms-cheva-be/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-Special thank you for mentor that contributed for this project.
+Special thanks to the mentors who have helped me to work on this project.

 <table>
   <tr>